file.kiwi

 • ไทย

-Introducing a Chrome browser extension that makes it easy to attach files to Twitter.
+Introducing a Chrome browser extension that allows you to easily attach files to Twitter.

-As you can see, it has advantages that you won't find in any other app.
+As you'll see, it has advantages you won't find in any other app.

-• Using it is very simple.
-Right-click (right button) in the area where you want to insert the Webfolder link and a Webfolder will be created.
-Drop files here and you're done.
+• The usage is very simple.
+Just right-click in the area where you want to insert the web folder link, and a web folder is created.
+Then just add your files to it.

-• You don't have to wait for the file upload.
-Normally, you must complete the upload before sharing a link, but with Filekiwi, the recipient can start downloading even while the upload is in progress.
-No matter how large the file is, it can be transferred immediately like sending a link because there is no waiting time.
+• No need to wait for file uploads to complete.
+Typically, you can only share a link after the upload is finished, but with FileKiwi, the recipient can start downloading even while the upload is in progress.
+No matter how large the file is, the waiting time is zero, allowing you to send files as quickly as sending a link.

-This extension is compatible with all Chrome-based browsers.
-(Microsoft Edge, etc.)
+This extension works with all Chrome-based browsers (including MS Edge, etc.)

 Click the download link below to go to the Chrome Web Store.